 For more videos see Emmanuel’s YouTube Channel

-Emmanuel Ray is a fashion and entertainment presenter and commentator.
+Emmanuel Ray is a fashion and entertainment presenter and commentator based in London, UK.
 He has appeared on BBC One, RTE, S4C, World Fashion Channel, Fashion TV, Vogue TV, GBC, BBC Asian Network, Brit Asia TV, YGTV, Spectrum FM, SLBC, ITN, E4, ITV, On FM, Gaydar Radio and Stonewall Live USA’s first ever international broadcast.

 He won Fashion Icon of the Year 2011 at Fashions Finest Awards UK, and was nominated for London Personality of the Year 2012 at London Lifestyle Awards.
 He was also nominated for Positive Role Model 2013 at National Diversity Awards.

 Born in Sri Lanka, Emmanuel Ray started his career at the age of 6, as a child performer.
 He was also a classical Dancer, and became a Model at the age of 15.
 Having worked in Asia and the Middle East, Emmanuel came to London in 2004 and continued modelling.

 He also worked on events, shows and promotions for various brands including Volkswagen, Hutchison Whampoa, Estee Lauder, Gucci, Armani, Roberto Cavalli, Guerlain, Givenchy and Nicole Farhi.

 Ray moved on to fashion & entertainment commentating and presenting in 2009.
 Credits include London Fashion Week, Clothes Show Live, Ideal Home Show, Alternative Fashion Week, The Only Way is Essex Christmas special, Made in Chelsea, and various showbiz parties, launch events and fashion shows.
 He has also hosted media events at the BBC TV Centre and BBC White City.